karia19/nhl_svelte/README.md

 Please refer to the individual documentation for detailed instructions on setting up the frontend, backend, and xG calculations.

-## Contributing

-Contributions to the NHL App are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request to this repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-# NHL FRONT XGS

-Show games results and more details on games including xgs and missed high goal opportunes.
-Also show goalie stats by game.
-Goals are show by video and golas xgs and distance in golas (feet not meters).

-Depence on this project https://github.com/karia19/NHL_AND_AHL/tree/main/react_nhl .
-Same layouaout only made by svelte.

-All data is coming from Strapi backend api.
-There is golas, ods and all game details is loaded from nhl api (saveprecents, hits .... ) to strapi.

-Xgs calculation is in this poroject https://github.com/karia19/nhl_xgs

 ## Developing